Set Up and Connect a node with Docker

 }

-and execute the command in the following format:
+Once your node has fully boostrapped, navigate to `juneogo-docker/juneogo/` and execute the command in the following format:

 sudo chown -R [your_user_name] .juneogo/

-Example (if the user is juneogo
+Example (if the user is `juneogo`):

 sudo chown -R juneogo .juneogo/